 The Graduate School has created several program ads showcasing diversity initiatives and highlighting research opportunities for prospective students.
 Feel free to use the recruitment ads at your convenience and in your recruitment endeavors.

 The Visit NC State Program is hosted during the fall and spring semester.
-Participants are selected from our feeder and articulation agreement partners as well as NC State University graduate faculty.
-The 2013 Fall Visit NC State Program is October 27-29, 2013 and 2014 Spring Visit NC State Program is February 16-18, 2014.
-Both programs will be at The Institute for Emerging Issues (Hunt Library).
+Participants are selected from our feeder and articulation agreement partners, NC State University graduate faculty, and prospective interested students.
+The 2014 Visit NC State Program is October 26-28, 2014.
+Completed applications are due September 19, 2014, by 12 noon.
+The program will be at The Institute for Emerging Issues (Hunt Library).

 Feeder and Articulation Agreement Partners